colorgap/brush/readme.md

 - sudo composer install && npm install && bower install
 - gulp

 Now change the name of your .env.example file to .env and run below command
 - php artisan serve

 After these steps go to : http://localhost:8000 or point MAMP, XAMP or WAMP servers to lume/public directory

 You should see Lume landing page

+To bundle and ship lume just execute below gulp command from root folder:
+- NODE_ENV=prod gulp build
+This will create a lume-app.zip in target folder.
+Just place the zip in your server and explode.
+Zip file doesn't contain .env file so you have remember to copy that too.

 ### Quick links
 - [Demo](http://lume.colorgap.com/)